swiftaf/teamProject/README.md

 - See the application logo
 - Be able to sign into Game Center if not already signed in
-- Be able to log out of Game Center if desired
-- Have a navigation bar to see which scenes to click on
 - See a home page screen that consists of the features
 - SlideIt game: Practice motion skills
 - Wordley game: Practice cognitive skills